Tarunroyvardhan/temporal-multimodel-db-workload-benchmark/README.md

-# Performance Analysis of Temporal Workload on Multi-Model Databases
+# Performance Analysis of Diverse Database Systems on Temporal Workloads

-A benchmarking framework that evaluates **PostgreSQL**, **MongoDB**, and **Neo4j** on time-evolving recommendation workloads using the [MovieLens 1M](https://grouplens.org/datasets/movielens/1m/) dataset.
+A benchmarking framework that evaluates **PostgreSQL**, **MongoDB**, and **Neo4j** on time-evolving recommendation workloads using the [MovieLens 1M](https://grouplens.org/datasets/movielens/1m/) dataset using temporal queries.

 ---

 ## Project Goal

 Study how different database models behave when recommendation data grows over time and when queries are explicitly time-aware.
-Instead of a static snapshot, we simulate **12 monthly time steps**, appending data incrementally and measuring query performance at each step.
+Instead of a static snapshot, we simulate **12 monthly time steps**, appending data incrementally and measuring query performance at each step, using relational, document, and graph database.

 ---